 Survey monkey (Now Momentive) to create and collate the survey questions and answers

 Three user personas were created from the recruitment and survey process.
 I chose to create personas because I wanted a better understanding of who would benefit from the Fast Track project and why.
+Well-designed user personas make the UX research process at hand less complex — they guide the ideation processes and help designers to achieve the goal of creating a good UX for the target users.
 These personas also enable me to avoid biases and assumptions during decision-making, and what should be prioritized first.

 These user personas were:

 ABOUT: The busy executive works the typical 9-5 and needs to learn skills for career development.
 He is looking for storytelling, concise words and how it’s done in a solution that deals with rapid learning.

 ABOUT: The one-man business works remotely either as a freelancer or entrepreneur.
 He needs to learn skills for smart work and boost his income streams.
 He is looking for illustrations for technical stuff, and real-life stories for non-technical stuff in a solution that deals with rapid learning.
 Mental notes and YouTube videos/articles will also be appreciated.